Cassius Clement Stearns

 Cassius Clement Stearns was an American composer of church music.

+Family

-He was born on 23 August 1838 in Ashburnham, Massachusetts, the youngest child of Charles Stearns (1796-1874) and Rebecca Green Stearns (née Robbins) (1802–87).
-He married Gertrude Bottomly (1837-1910) of Leicester, Massachusetts, in Boston on 23 October 1872 (a few days before the Great Fire), the celebrant being the Revd.
+Stearns came from a musical family.
+He was born on 23 August 1838 in Ashburnham, Massachusetts, the youngest child of Charles Stearns and Rebecca Green Stearns (née Robbins).
+He married Gertrude Bottomly of Leicester, Massachusetts, in Boston on 23 October 1872 (a few days before the Great Fire), the celebrant being the Revd.
 Phillips Brooks.
-Stearns died on 7 August 1910 in Sharon, Massachusetts and is buried at Worcester Rural Cemetery, Grove Street, Worcester.
+Stearns died on 7 August 1910 in Sharon, Massachusetts.

 Life

-Stearns came from a musical family and showed early promise, playing the bass viol with the choir in the Ashburnham meeting house from childhood.
+Stearns showed early promise, playing the bass viol with the choir in the Ashburnham meeting house from childhood.
 He studied the piano and organ with Professor Benjamin F. Leavens and the cello with Wulf Fries, a member of the Mendelssohn Quintette Club.
 Starting his musical career in Ashburnham, he moved to Worcester, Massachusetts in 1859, where he was active in the Worcester Music Festival.

 Stearns was organist and director in several church choirs.
 For three or four years from 1867 he was the organist of the Congregational (Unitarian) Church on Court Hill, for whose new pastor he composed an anthem Awake, put on thy strength in 1869.
 On 4 July 1881 he played the organ at a packed Prayer Meeting at Mechanics Hall following the assassination of the President, James A. Garfield, In 1890 he was the organist and director of music at the Pleasant Street Baptist church.
 However, he was best known as a teacher and composer, particularly of church music, organ and piano studies and songs.
 He is described as a music teacher in directories for Worcester between 1860 and 1893 and taught instrumental music at the Oread Institute from 1864 to 1868.
 Stearns left Worcester in 1893, but after brief spells in Santa Barbara, California and Asheville, North Carolina returned to Massachusetts.